FilipTrocin/Cars_price_tracker/README.md

 Note, algorithm loads results of given car make and model from the first search page only.
 Loading from remaining search pages may be added in the next versions of the program.

+The program was created for demonstration purposes and so my MongoDB hosting credentials were removed.
+You can still use that program with your own local database and gather data by running search for a car you are interested in, whenever you want.

 Algorithm works with a version of otomoto.pl website on a day 19/10/2020.
 This may change, if the website's layout be modified